My Evolving View on Weight Loss Medications

-Most importantly, the hard work begins when you decide to come off it.
-Nobody wants to be on medication for life (although big pharma would love that), and for many, the upcoming increase in price for GLP-1 drugs will make them prohibitive.
+Most importantly, the hard work begins when you decide to stop.
+Nobody wants to be on medication for life (although big pharma would love that), and for many, the rising cost of GLP-1 medications – with further increases likely – will make them prohibitive.

 Too many people continue eating their normal diet, just in smaller portions.
 They should be using this time to build a stronger foundation – but most don’t know how.